-The must-see spot in the city, Guggenheim Museum is what attracts many visitors to Bilbao.
-The building itself is remarkable work of art, considered as an example of the innovative 20th-century architecture.
-This spectacular structure was designed by Frank Gehry, one of Spanish fine architect, using aerospace software.
+The must-see spot in the city, Guggenheim Museum, is what attracts many visitors to Bilbao.
+The building itself is remarkable work of art, considered as an example of innovative 20th-century architecture.
+This spectacular structure was designed by Frank Gehry, one of the Spanish fine architects, using aerospace software.
 The building features a 24,000 square meters space for just exhibition, and it has inspiring works of art on display.
 Huge windows of the museum let in natural light, making it hassle-free to enjoy the showings.

-Inside Guggenheim Museum, you will find a world-class collection of arts ranging from modern to contemporary, dating back to 1950s.
-If you are art lover you can visit this museum and marvel on, among many others, the work of Mark Rothko; the colorful Villa Borghese, Willem de Kooning; Only with wind, Time, as well as Anselm Kiefer; Sound and Sunflowers.
+Inside Guggenheim Museum, you will find a world-class art collection ranging from modern to contemporary, dating back to the 1950s.
+If you are an art lover, you can visit this museum and marvel at, among many others, the work of Mark Rothko; the colorful Villa Borghese, Willem de Kooning; Only with wind, Time, as well as Anselm Kiefer; Sound and Sunflowers.

 Make a trip to Old Town alias Casco Viejo

-Get dazzled by old world charms of Casco Viejo, which is located on the river bank that extends between the Church of San Nicolas and San Anton Bridge.
+Get dazzled by the old-world charms of Casco Viejo, located on the river bank that extends between the Church of San Nicolas and San Anton Bridge.
 Casco Viejo is linked with New Town (Ensanche) by five bridges.
-Take a walk on the Siete Calles or as it is translated in Spanish, Seven Streets.
-These Seven Streets features shops you can buy mementos as well as restaurants to enjoy exotic Spanish dishes.
-On the northern side of Casco Viejo, you will find Teatro Arriaga, a stylish Neo-Baroque theatre inspired by Paris Palais Garnier Opera House.
-Teatra Arriaga will entertain you with some of the best staged performances including opera, music concerts, and other cultural events.
+Take a walk on the Siete Calles or, as it is translated in Spanish, Seven Streets.
+These Seven Streets feature shops you can buy mementos as well as restaurants to enjoy exotic Spanish dishes.
+On the northern side of Casco Viejo, you will find Teatro Arriaga, a modern Neo-Baroque theatre inspired by the Paris Palais Garnier Opera House.
+Teatra Arriaga will entertain you with some of the best-staged performances, including opera, music concerts, and other cultural events.

 Go to Parque de Dona Casilda de Iturrizar

 This extensive leafy space will offer you an escape from the bustle of the city.
 The park is beautifully landscaped in a romantic style.
 You will be enticed to take a leisure walk by the winding pathways, after which you can sit and just take in the beautiful scenery on the park benches.
-The park is filled with remarkable leafy palm trees as well as impressive arrays of trees and intriguing flowers.
+The park is filled with remarkable leafy palm trees and impressive arrays of trees, and intriguing flowers.

 Visit the Basilica de Begona

 The basilica is located in the district of Begona, a picturesque alpine region.
-The basilica was built back in the 16th century and it features an image of the city’s patroness- Virgin of Begona.
-The church can be easily be reached by walking up the hill, or alternatively, you can take a lift from Church of San Nicolas which is just nearby.
+The basilica was built back in the 16th century, and it features an image of the city’s patroness- the Virgin of Begona.
+The church can be easily be reached by walking up the hill, or alternatively, you can take a lift from the Church of San Nicolas, which is just nearby.
 Besides serving as a significant pilgrimage church, the area will also provide a unique view of the city of Bilbao.

 Visit the Cathedral de Santiago

-Visit the Palacio Euskalduna especially if you love contemporary architectures.
-The building was ingeniously designed to resemble a ship, which also signifies the last built vessel at Euskalduna shipyard.
-You will enjoy some opera performances and some symphony ballet at the hall’s auditorium which is the largest in entire Spain and the second largest in Europe.
+Visit the Palacio Euskalduna, especially if you love contemporary architecture.
+The building was ingeniously designed to resemble a ship, which signifies the last built vessel at Euskalduna shipyard.
+You will enjoy some opera performances and some symphony ballet at the hall’s auditorium, which is the largest in Spain and the second largest in Europe.

 Go to Mercado de la Ribera

-You can shop for souvenirs at this 1920s marketplace as well as experiencing the day to day life of the people of Bilbao.
+You can shop for souvenirs at this 1920s marketplace and experience the day-to-day life of the people of Bilbao.
 The market is also the largest indoor marketplace in Europe, sitting on a 10,000 square meter space.
-You will find quality Basque culinary equipment, seafood, fresh fruits, and vegetables as well as other gourmet foodstuffs used to prepare the Basque cuisine.
+You will find quality Basque culinary equipment, seafood, fresh fruits, and vegetables, as well as other gourmet foodstuffs used to prepare the Basque cuisine.

 Visit Funicular Artxanda and Mount Artxanda